We use cookies on this website.

 • Complex initial configuration (certificates, VPN client profiles)

-• Requires VPN client installed on each user workstation
+• Requires installing a VPN client on each user workstation

 • Split-tunneling can expose corporate network if misconfigured

-• Cost similar to or higher than Bastion for high-performance VPN Gateway
+• Costs similar to or higher than Bastion for a high-performance VPN gateway

 Verdict: Relevant if you already have a VPN for other uses (access to private services, databases).
 Overkill if your only need is occasional RDP/SSH.